fcapolini/aremel/README.md

 ```

 * React makes a distinction between stateless and stateful components, whereas in Aremel all components are stateful in React terms.
 Components whose data don't change can be considered akin to React's stateless components.
-* The Aremel version of this example is a complete page which can be served as is through its server, which automatically compiles and serves it.
+* The Aremel version of this example is a complete page which can be used as is in its server, which automatically compiles and serves it.
-* In contrast, you need a complete development environment to compile the JSX example plus a companion HTML page before you can consider serving it to a browser.
+* In contrast, you need a development environment to compile the JSX example plus a companion HTML page to load your logic before you can consider serving it to a browser.
-* In spite of this the Aremel vesion is much shorter and, in our opinion, much more readable.
+* In spite of this the Aremel version is much shorter and, in my opinion, much more readable.

 ## Aremel vs JSX example: A Stateful Component